Chatcola-com/chatcola/README.md

 ---

-This repository hosts the chatcola server needed to self-host relianace and storage of your messaging.
+This repository hosts the chatcola server needed to self-host reliance and storage of your messaging.